Elgin Cathedral: Post–Reformation

-In August 1560, parliament gathered in Edinburgh to enact legislation declaring the Scottish church to be Protestant, removing papal authority, and making the Catholic mass illegal.
-Consequently, cathedral buildings now survived only if they were used as parish churches and as Elgin had been fully served by the Kirk of St Giles, its cathedral was abandoned.
-On 14 February 1567, an act of parliament authorised Regent Lord James Stewart's Privy Council to order the removal of the lead from the roofs of both Elgin and Aberdeen cathedrals, to be sold to support the army, but the overladen ship commissioned to take the cargo to Holland capsized and sank in Aberdeen harbour.
-Regent Moray and Patrick Hepburn, Bishop of Moray ordered repairs to the roof in July 1569, appointing Hew Craigy, Parson of Inverkeithing, as master of the work and was to collect contributions from the canons of the diocese—this didn't happen.
+Cathedral buildings survived only if used as parish churches and, as Elgin had been fully served by the Kirk of St Giles, its cathedral was abandoned.
+On 14 February 1567, an act of Parliament authorised Regent Lord James Stewart's Privy Council to remove the lead from the roofs of Elgin and Aberdeen cathedrals to be sold to support the army, but the ship carrying the cargo to Holland capsized in Aberdeen harbour.
+Regent Moray and Patrick Hepburn, Bishop of Moray ordered repairs in July 1569, appointing Hew Craigy, Parson of Inverkeithing, as master of the work and was to collect contributions from the canons—none were made.